SAP/luigi/README.md

 - Run `npm run e2e:open` in the `core/examples/luigi-sample-angular` folder to start tests in the interactive mode.
 - Run `npm run e2e:run` in the `core/examples/luigi-sample-angular` folder to start tests in the headless browser.

-### Backwards Compatibility Tests
+### Backward compatibility tests

-To ensure that applications written for previous versions of Luigi still work after Luigi gets updated via npm.
-Before running the tests, start bundle Luigi by running `lerna run bundle` in the main repo folder.
+Use these tests to ensure that applications written for previous versions of Luigi still work after Luigi gets updated with npm.
+Before running the tests, bundle Luigi by running `lerna run bundle` in the main repository folder.

 Install the json command line parser with `brew install jq` which is required for the script.
 Can be ommited if you run it with latest on the ci.

-- Run `npm run test:compatibility` in the main repo folder to start regression testing, you will be prompted you select the previous version.
+- Run `npm run test:compatibility` in the main repository folder to start regression testing.
+The system will prompt you to select the previous version.
-- Run `npm run test:compatibility -- --tag latest` in the main repo folder to start regression testing with the last version preselected.
+- Run `npm run test:compatibility -- --tag latest` in the main repository folder to start regression testing with the last version preselected.
-- On the CI, run `npm run test:compatibility -- --install --tag latest` in the main repo folder to start install dependencies, bundle Luigi and run the tests with the last version preselected.
+- On the CI, run `npm run test:compatibility -- --install --tag latest` in the main repository folder to install dependencies, bundle Luigi and run the tests with the last version preselected.